KRR-Oxford/DeepOnto/docs/bio-ml.md

 results = AlignmentEvaluator.f1(preds, refs, null_reference_mappings=train_refs)
 ```

-As for the OAEI 2023 version, some predicted mappings could involve classes that are marked as **not used in alignment**.
+As for the OAEI 2023 version, some prediction mappings could involve classes that are marked as **not used in alignment**.
 Therefore, we need to filter out those mappings before evaluation.

 ```python
 from deeponto.onto import Ontology